Oil prices edge up as market eyes OPEC+ meeting, vaccine hopes

-Equity markets rose on hopes of a quicker economic recovery after Moderna Inc MRNA.O said its experimental COVID-19 vaccine was 94.5% effective in preventing infection based on interim late-state data.
+Equity markets gained on hopes of a quicker economic recovery after Moderna Inc MRNA.O said its experimental COVID-19 vaccine was 94.5% effective in preventing infection based on interim late-state data.

 “Moderna’s vaccine announcement had probably its largest effect on oil out of the main asset classes,” said Jeffrey Halley, senior market analyst at OANDA, adding that positive vaccine news has “almost certainly put a long-term floor under oil prices”.